Archives: Speech WritingDelivery TechniquesVisual AidsSpeaker HabitsResources for SpeakersSpeech CritiquesBook Reviews

 Jessica Hagy - Why Blind Dates So Often FailIn the spirit of Valentine’s Day earlier this week, I’ll close with this index card humor from Jessica Hagy: Why blind dates so often fail.

-Find more helpful public speaking articles in previous weekly reviews which are published Saturdays on Six Minutes.
+Find more helpful public speaking articles in previous weekend reviews which are published regularly on Six Minutes.

-Subscribe to Six Minutes for free to receive future weekly reviews.
+Subscribe to Six Minutes for free to receive future weekend reviews.

 Hi Andrew,